Introduction to Plug-Ins

 Private Plug-Ins are normally created by Arcadier Expert Partners or other third-party software companies who are hired by a client to build custom features of a specific marketplace.
 Usually, plug-ins in this category are more complex and specific than public plug-ins and require a much larger budget to create.
 Check out Arcadier’s growing list of global Expert Partners.

 A developer can make any of their plug-ins public or private depending on their intention.
 Developers need to understand that certain plug-ins could work better on specific marketplaces and may be incompatible with others, therefore it is important for the developer to understand their own plug-in’s limitations.

-In order to create a plug-in on the Arcadier Platform, you will be required to obtain a developer’s account in order to upload your codes and test your plug-ins.
-A developer’s account will give you access to a Developer’s Dashboard, an interface that allows you to upload your plug-ins codes as well as customize the Custom Fields and Custom Tables unique to each plug-in.
+- In order to create a plug-in on the Arcadier Platform, you will be required to obtain a developer’s account in order to upload your codes and publish your plug-ins.